WGBH/AAPB2/app/views/override/legal/tou.md

 otherwise noted, in which case they are the trademarks, service marks, and/or trade names of the respective owner as indicated by the mark, as the case may be.
 All rights are reserved by the respective owners.
-You may not use any WGBH-provided service marks, logos or graphics, without WGBH’s prior written consent, except that you shall have the right, and obligation, to use any WGBH or other content provider service mark or logo included in, or required to be used in connection with, Content or other functionalities of the Site, subject to the requirements set forth in these Terms for the use of the Content or other functionalities of the Site.
+You may not use any WGBH-provided service marks, logos or graphics, without WGBH's prior written consent, except that you shall have the right, and obligation, to use any WGBH or other content provider service mark or logo included in, or required to be used in connection with, Content or other functionalities of the Site, subject to the requirements set forth in these Terms for the use of the Content or other functionalities of the Site.

-## H. Users’ Obligation to Abide By Applicable Law
+## H. Users' Obligation to Abide By Applicable Law

 In connection with the use of the Site, you shall not engage in conduct or publish information which would infringe upon or injure the personal or